Skip to main content

 • Complexity: DEXs are often less user-friendly, especially for beginners.
 Whilst some are easy to use, like Best DEX, they do require a level of knowledge on how to connect your wallet, and so on.

 • Liquidity: Often lower than CEXs, leading to potential price slippage.
-This depends on which DEX you use, and is less of a problem when trading the main cryptocurrencies like Ethereum ($ETH).
+This depends on which DEX you use, and is less of a problem when trading larger cryptocurrencies like Tether (USDT), Ethereum (ETH), Bitcoin (BTC) and so on.

 • Speed: Transactions can be slower due to blockchain confirmation times.
 This again depends and often DEXs are quicker in processing swaps and transactions, as there are no middlemen or centralised entities.